glassflow/glassflow-examples/README.md

 ### Getting Started

-1. Begin by cloning this repository to your local machine to access all the examples and resources.
+1. Start with cloning this repository to your local machine to access all the examples and resources.

     ```bash
     git clone https://github.com/glassflow/glassflow-examples.git